aws-samples/aws-modernization-with-akuity/content/0_Prerequisites/self_paced/17_account.md

    ![CloudFormation Outputs Tab](/images/cloudformation-outputs.png)

 - The `vscode-server.yaml` stack will provide the `VSCODEURL` and `Password` for accessing the VS Code server.

+Once the stack status changes to `CREATE_COMPLETE`, the resources for the Akuity x AWS Workshop are ready.

 ---